gogamarra/SIEM-SplunkMonitoring/README.md

 - Tasks and Results Documentation

 ## Introduction

-<ins>OBJECTIVE</ins>: Demonstrate my ability to design a powerful Splunk Enterprise Security monitoring solution to protect a customer from security attacks.

 <ins>My Skills and Knowledge Applied</ins>
 - Searching for Splunk apps
 - Installing a Splunk app